open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### Event Model

 The event model is where recording of data happens.
-Its foundation is made of [Instruments](api.md), which are used to record observations on data.
+Its foundation is made of [Instruments](api.md), which are used to record data observations via events.
 These raw events are then transformed in some fashion before being sent to some other system.
 OpenTelemetry metrics are designed such that the same instrument and events can be used in different ways to generate metric streams.

 ![Events → Streams](img/model-event-layer.png)

-While observation events could be reported directly to a backend, in practice this would be infeasible due to the shear volume of data used in observability systems, and the limited amount of network/cpu telemetry collection has available.
+Even though observation events could be reported directly to a backend, in practice this would be infeasible due to the sheer volume of data used in observability systems, and the limited amount of network/cpu telemetry collection resources available for telemetry collection purposes.
 The best example of this is the Histogram metric where raw events are recorded in a compressed format rather than individual timeseries.

-while OpenTelemetry provides flexibility in how instruments can be transformed into metric streams, the instruments are defined such that a reasonable default mapping can be provided.
+While OpenTelemetry provides flexibility in how instruments can be transformed into metric streams, the instruments are defined such that a reasonable default mapping can be provided.